-An acclaimed media journalist, announcer, New York correspondent and anchorwoman in the United States and the Republic of Korea, Anna Jihyun You, PhD, has excelled with several media networks, including the Seoul Broadcasting System, the Munhwa Broadcasting Corporation, the Educational Broadcasting System, SBS CNBC and the CNBC Global Network.
+An acclaimed media journalist, announcer, New York correspondent and anchorwoman in the United States and the Republic of Korea, Anna J. You, PhD, has excelled with several media networks, including the Seoul Broadcasting System, the Munhwa Broadcasting Corporation, the Educational Broadcasting System, SBS CNBC and the CNBC Global Network.
 Additionally, she served as a spokesperson and press secretary for numerous international sporting events such as the 2014 Incheon Asian Games, the 2015 Gyungbuk Munkyung World Military Games, the 2015 Gwangju Universiade, the Sixth CISM World Games, the 2018 Pyeongchang Winter Olympics and the 2019 Chungju World Martial Arts Masterships.
 Today, Dr. You channels her vast expertise into her work as a communications expert and media journalist with the YOU Creative Communications Lab, and she recently became involved with SIGNIS Asia as a screening committee member and a spokesperson and executive committee member of the 2022 SIGNIS World Congress in Seoul.

 Although her career is still on the rise, Dr. You is especially proud to have been the first among Korean media professionals to report the Global Business News at the New York Stock Exchange.
 She feels proud of contributing to the Korean media to extend its opportunities and considers this one of the highlights of her career.
 Another is Dr. You’s contribution to raising awareness of many host cities and countries through many international events.
 Dr. You uniquely served for a series of global, mega sporting events, held in all provinces of the Republic of Korea.